SimonGoring/neotomadb-manual/_build/html/_sources/db_design_concepts.txt

 Sediment and Depositional Environments
 --------------------------------------

 Several tables deal with depositional environments, depositional agents, and sediment descriptions.
 In Neotoma, the **Depositional Environment** refers to the Depositional Environment of the site today, for example, «», «Fen», «Cave», «Colluvial Fan».
 Depositional Environments may vary within a Site.
 For example, a lake with a marginal fen has lake and fen Depositional Environments.
-Thus, Depositional Environments are an attribute of Collection Units and are assigned in the `CollectionUnits <#_Table:_CollectionUnits>`__ table.
-Depositional Environments are listed in the in the
-`DepEnvtTypes <#_Table:_DepEnvtTypes>`__ lookup table, and they are hierarchical, for example:
+Thus, Depositional Environments are an attribute of Collection Units and are assigned in the :ref:`CollectionUnits <CollectionUnits>` table.
+Depositional Environments are listed in the in the :ref:`DepEnvtTypes <DepEnvtTypes>` lookup table, and they are hierarchical, for example:

     Glacial Lacustrine